 Finkelstein is the Laureate of the Dan David Prize in the Past Dimension, Archaeology, 2005.
 In 2009 he was named Chevalier de l’Ordre des Arts et des Lettres by the French Minister of Culture and in 2010 received a doctorate Doctorate honoris causa from the University of Lausanne.
 Finkelstein is the winner of the Prix Delalande Guérineau (2014), awarded by the Institut de France, l’Académie des Inscriptions et Belles-Lettres.

-Zach is a Ph.D. candidate working in Geoarchaeology under the supervision of Prof. Israel Finkelstein of Tel Aviv University and Prof. Ruth Shahack-Gross of the University of Haifa.
+Currently doing his post-doc at Brown University.
+Zach finished his PhD in Geoarchaeology under the supervision of Prof. Israel Finkelstein of Tel Aviv University and Prof. Ruth Shahack-Gross of the University of Haifa.
 His dissertation focuses on the Intermediate Bronze Age (c.
 2500-1950 BCE) settlement phenomena in the arid Negev Highlands through a microarchaeological perspective.
 Zach received his B.A. in Archaeology and Classics at George Washington University in Washington, DC, followed by an M.A. in Archaeology of Ancient Israel at Tel Aviv University.

 Zach has excavated extensively in Israel, including Megiddo (2008, 2012-present), Tel Kabri (2009, 2013), Kirath-Jearim (2017), and for his PhD has led geoarchaeological investigations at a number of Early Bronze (c.
 3600-2500 BCE) and Intermediate Bronze Age (c.
 2500-1950 BCE) sites in the Negev Highlands (2012-present).

-Eythan Levy holds degrees in Computer Science (PhD 2009), Ancient Oriental Languages (MA 2012) and Archaeology (MA 2015).
-His main research interests are biblical archaeology, Iron Age chronology, Egypt and the Levant, west-Semitic epigraphy and computer applications in archaeology.
+Eythan Levy has recently submitted a PhD in archaeology at Tel Aviv University under the supervision of Profs.
+Israel Finkelstein, Eli Piasetzky and Alexander Fantalkin.
+He holds degrees in Computer Science (PhD 2009), Ancient Oriental Languages (MA 2012) and Archaeology (MA 2015).
+His main research interests are digital humanities/computer applications in archaeology, Iron Age chronology, Egypt and the Levant, and west-Semitic epigraphy.
 His former field experience includes Megiddo, Hazor, Tel Rehov, Dor, Khirbet Qeiyafa and Lachish.
-He is currently pursuing a PhD in archaeology at Tel Aviv University, under Profs Israel Finkelstein and Eli Piasetsky, on the subject of Iron Age chronology.
+He recently began a postdoc at Bern University under Profs Stefan Münger and Silvia Schroer, on the subject of stamp seals from the southern Levant.

 Technology in the Field